 Advertising on Facebook is getting more complicated.
 The team continues to change existing features and launch new ones seemingly every other week.
+Which lead to advertising mistakes.

-So when you start out with Facebook ads — often because of lack of guidance by Facebook itself — you can end up making advertising mistakes that cost you both time and money.
+So when you start out with Facebook ads—often because of lack of guidance by Facebook itself—you can end up making advertising mistakes that cost you both time and money.

 Here are 5 advertising mistakes that are destroying your campaigns and reducing your Facebook ad effectiveness (and tips for avoiding those mistakes).